Why Charles Correa’s Ahmedabad Cricket Stadium aka the Sardar Vallabhbhai Patel Stadium matters

 A win for any lover of concrete, brutalist architecture and a wonderful place to see an early example of the work of an architect described by RIBA as ‘India’s Greatest’.
+But now at risk.

 In the world’s most populous democracy, India, the most popular sport by a long, long way, is cricket.
 It’s described as an ‘Indian game invented by the English” and is played everywhere.
 On any scrap of level ground, cricket will be played, children dreaming of the fame and success of being one of the “Men in Blue”, a member of the national team.
 So a cricket ground is of immense importance, its function almost religious and a commission to design one a signal honour.
+Yet there is an existential threat to this wonderful building.

 “There is something about looking up and seeing light – I think the tilt of your head awakens some primordial instinct.
 Perhaps it was the fear of Jove hurling down thunderballs” Charles Correa